-The study included 90 patients (51 men and 39 women), aged between 18 and 81.
-They were all diagnosed with CRS on the basis of clinical symptoms according to the guidelines of 2012 European Position Paper on Rhinosinusitis and Nasal Polyps, and their diagnoses were confirmed endoscopically as well as by nose and paranasal sinuses CT scanning.
-The symptoms in all patients lasted more than 12 weeks.
+The study encircled 90 patients (51 men and 39 women), aged between 18 and 81.
+They were all diagnosed with CRS on the basis of clinical symptoms according to the guidelines of 2012 EPOS, and their diagnoses were confirmed endoscopically as well as by CT scanning of the nose and paranasal sinuses.
+The symptoms in all patients lasted more than twelve weeks.
 All the patients underwent a previous medical treatment by general practitioners or otorhinolaryngologists at the primary and secondary health care level.
 Considering the outcome of the treatment was not satisfying, the patients were directed to otorhinolaryngologists of tertiary health care level.
 The existing symptoms of every patient were recorded (nasal congestion, nasal discharge, facial pain/pressure, reduction or loss of smell, headache, fatigue, cough, halitosis, ear pain/fullness), as well as the intensity of every symptom and the disorder as a whole.

 The patients assessed their symptom intensity on the VAS (visual analogue scale) from 0 to 10 cm, with 0 indicating no trouble and 10 indicating the maximum intensity of symptoms.
 The study excluded patients with allergic rhinitis, nasal polyposis, nose tumor or some other acute ailments in the upper respiratory region, as well as the ones who had undergone any surgery in the nasal or paranasal sinusal region.
 The study also excluded patients suffering from some acute or chronic diseases of the lower respiratory region, the ones with chronic headaches and pregnant women.
 The study was carried out according to the principles of the Helsinki Declaration and it was approved by a local ethical committee.
-All patients were fully informed of the study itself and they signed their consent to participate in it after discussing it entirely.
+All patients were fully informed on the study itself and they signed their consent to participate in it after discussing it entirely.

 Numerical data are presented as measures of central tendency (mean, median), the measures of variability (standard deviation, minimum, maximum), and categorical data are presented as frequencies and percentages.
-Non-parametrical tests were implemented for the paired samples: the McNemar test for testing the frequency difference of dichotomous variables, the Wilcoxon test for
+Non-parametrical tests were implemented for the paired samples: the McNemar test for testing the frequency difference of dichotomous variables, the Wilcoxon test for numerical data which are not normally distributed.
+The connection testing between two properties was done by using Spearman of the correlation coefficient.
+Statistical analysis was performed using IBM SPSS Statistics 21.
+All values p< 0.05 were considered statistically significant.